 What is an OLED TV?

 OLED TV is basically an acronym referring to organic light-emitting diode television.
 These are a type of TV that uses OLED as its display panel instead of a plain LED or LCD.
 Added to that, OLED display panels are capable of turning each individual pixel off allowing the TV to achieve perfect black colours with infinite contrast while boasting ultra-thin screens.
-This then makes OLED TVs very efficient and ultimately, eco-friendly.
+This then makes TVs very efficient and ultimately, eco-friendly.

 Difference Between OLED TV and LED TV

-Overall, OLED TVs produces superior colour reproduction and allows individual pixels to switch off while others are on.
-This then enables OLED TVs to produce true blacks and superior contrast.
+Overall, TVs produces superior colour reproduction and allows individual pixels to switch off while others are on.
+This then enables TVs to produce true blacks and superior contrast.
 OLED technology also reduces the thickness and weight of the TV – creating TVs with ultra-thin, sleek forms.

 Advantages of OLED TVs and LED TVs